 Anders received a Master of Arts in International Affairs from Yale University, and a Bachelor of Arts in History from the University of Oxford in the United Kingdom.

-Ash Alexander-Cooper is Director of the McChrystal Group Leadership Institute, where he focuses on expanding the firm’s offerings, leveraging both military and business lessons to forge leaders and build the leadership teams of tomorrow.
+Ash Alexander-Cooper is Director of McChrystal Group’s London, England office, where he focuses on expanding the firm’s offerings and developing relationships with European clients.
 Recognizing that companies today are experiencing parallels to what he and his colleagues faced in combat, Ash helps leaders build the skills necessary to re-think the hierarchical approach to organizational management and leadership.

 Ash retired from the British Army after 22 years’ service, having spent 82 months deployed on operations in complex and hostile environments, primarily in Central Asia, the Middle East, the Balkans, and Northern Ireland.
 During his defense career, Ash worked in a plethora of strategy, policy, diplomatic and liaison roles, specializing in airborne, jungle, aviation, and counter-terrorist operations, and has been part of the Team of Teams journey since its inception in 2003.
 With a focus on leader development, talent management, and team-building solutions, Ash draws upon lessons learned from managing diverse multi-national military, civilian, government, and other elite teams.